U.S. official defends use of deferred-prosecution deals

-NEW YORK, Sept 13 A top U.S. criminal prosecutor said Thursday that deferred prosecution agreements have become a mainstay of the government's white-collar enforcement efforts, creating a "smart and responsible" alternative to criminal indictment.
+NEW YORK A top U.S. criminal prosecutor said Thursday that deferred prosecution agreements have become a mainstay of the government's white-collar enforcement efforts, creating a "smart and responsible" alternative to criminal indictment.

 Lanny Breuer, assistant attorney general for the criminal division at the U.S. Department of Justice, said in remarks to the New York City Bar Association that the increased use of deferred prosecution agreements and non-prosecution agreements over the last decade had a "transformative effect" on corporate compliance across the globe, allowing good companies to rehabilitate while punishing bad actors.